 Collecting of Personal Information

-A client’s personal information is collected in a number of ways during psychological consultation with their psychologist including when the client provides information directly to Living Well Psychology & Counselling using hardcopy forms, electronic forms, correspondence via email, when the client interacts directly with Living Well Psychology & Counselling employees such as the receptionist, and when other health practitioners provide personal information to us, via referrals, correspondence and medical reports.
+A client’s personal information is collected in a number of ways during psychological consultation with their psychologist including when the client provides information directly to Living Well Psychology & Support using hardcopy forms, electronic forms, correspondence via email, when the client interacts directly with Living Well Psychology & Support employees such as the receptionist, and when other health practitioners provide personal information to us, via referrals, correspondence and medical reports.

 Digital & Telehealth Services

 The laws that protect the privacy of a clients’ personal information also apply to digital and telehealth services.
-Living Well Psychology & Counselling provide these services via a secure platform within our Practice Management Software Power Diary, which meet HIPAA security requirements.
+Living Well Psychology & Support provide these services via a secure platform within our Practice Management Software Power Diary, which meet HIPAA security requirements.
 Power Diary’s functionality uses WebRTC technology with a peer-to-peer connection and is encrypted end-to-end for your security, privacy and peace of mind.
-Neither Living Well Psychology & Counselling nor Power Diary record any tele health sessions and advise that clients cannot record their consultations with their clinician.
+Neither Living Well Psychology & Support nor Power Diary record any tele health sessions and advise that clients cannot record their consultations with their clinician.
 Further information on patient privacy and security can be access by visiting Power Diary

 Purpose of Holding Personal Information